tbeck/sandbox/src/_events/bazaar-tasting-heirloom.md

 location: Bittercube Bazaar
 price: FREE
 description: >-
-  Stop by the Bittercube Bazaar Wednesday, January 22nd from 5pm - 9:00pm for a FREE Heirloom Liqueurs tasting featuring:
+  Stop by the Bittercube Bazaar Wednesday, February 19 from 5pm - 9:00pm for a FREE Heirloom Liqueurs tasting featuring: